by Joel Kamunen

 This shows the original seat springs and bottom pan.

 I purchased the seat covers and new foam from Beachwood Canvas Works -- about $200 for the two front seats.

 The frames and pans were sandblasted and painted.
 I assembled the cushions and covers and let them sit overnight before fastening the covers with new screws.
 The bottom pans have delicate tabs and a drawstring to fasten them.

 The seats are firm and look very nice, and I can say I did it myself.

-Thanks to Joel Kamunen for these photos of his project.
-He has now sold the Jeep; see more about it on the 1954 Owners and Photos page. -- Derek Redmond
+Thanks to Joel Kamunen for these photos of his project. -- Derek Redmond

 See also more details on CJ-3B Seats.

 CJ3B Home | Contents | Search | Links | 3A and 3B Community